mocnik-science/measures-rest-oshdb-app/backend/docs/publicRepository.md

 ## Public measures

 Measures (as well as results and contexts) can be published to a broader audience.
 This is useful for other scientists who want to compare and make sense of a number of measures.
-Providing measues that are published is a way of saying thanks to this project.
+Providing measures that are published is a way of saying thanks to this project.

 A measure needs to be implemented and documented very well in order to be published.
 This may help the scientists who use this public information.
 To ensure the quality of the published measures, the measures need to be reviewed by one of the administrators of this repository, or by someone on behalf of them.
 In particular, the review will check that